6110-sp24/6110-sp24.github.io/_pages/project-overview.md

 At the end of this phase the front-end of your compiler is complete and you have designed the intermediate representation (IR) that will be used by the rest of the compiler.

-You will also turn in a report that details the technical details of phases 1 (however you may decide to combine your code amongst yourselves), as well as phase 2, in the format of the Project Design Document detailed below.
+You will also turn in a short report that details how your team plans on splitting the work associated with the project, any questions, and the status of your implementation.

 ### Phase 3: Code Generation